 We believed these assessments showed progression in children’s learning simply because the third column had more writing than the first column, but this was no real indicator of children being successful in their learning long-term.
 Moreover, there are many problems with an assessment of this type.
 First, they seem to only test substantive knowledge, as they only ask children to recall what they know.
 Secondly, the opportunity for recall is rather lacking.
 Just asking children to write down everything they remember without any retrieval cues is unsurprisingly rather ineffective.
 For us, we needed to ensure our assessments were more effective in the foundation subjects.

 I will use my most recent history topic of the Great Fire of London to model the two separate assessments we came up with.

 Testing disciplinary knowledge – answering questions linked to the discipline itself.
 This would always be conducted subsequent to the assessment on substantive knowledge, because children would need to draw on that substantive knowledge to help them.
 This assessment would focus on unpicking the elements of the subject discipline we wanted them to grasp (e.g. for history, that could be how historical knowledge has accumulated over time, the reliability of sources or the correlation between cause and effect).
 Below is an example of this type of assessment.
-I have added the disciplinary knowledge each question sought to assess in red next to each question.
+Next to each question in red, I have added the disciplinary knowledge each question sought to assess.
 Children would be given more space to write their answers for this assessment, as it would provide more scope for more detailed answers.

 With the recent emphasis on retrieval practice in education forums, it would be easy to ignore disciplinary knowledge and focus solely on substantive knowledge.
 But, both types of knowledge are equally as important as one another.
 They are inextricably linked and inform one another.
-Together, they allow children to formulate a schema of knowledge that allows them to understand and interpret the world around them.
+Together, they allow children to formulate a schema of knowledge that allows them to understand and interpret each subject, as well as the world around them.